Serve this stewed pork with cassava leaves very warm, with rice and rougail on the side.

 - Cover with water, place lid on top and simmer for 15 minutes, or until cassava leaves are tender.

 Cassava leaf can be found in ethnic grocers, raw or ground and frozen.
 Cassava leaves are toxic when raw.
-The leaves are not edible without some treatement - usually pounding, grinding or treatment with boiling water.
+The leaves are not edible without some treatment - usually pounding, grinding or treatment with boiling water.
 Wash leaves thoroughly under running water and remove toxins by one of the following methods.

 - Slice cassava leaves and pound them in a mortar.
 Let them stand for a couple of hours, at room temperature, before cooking.

 If you don't have it, substitute cassava leaf with the same amount of potato leaf, beet greens or spinach.
 Other greens can also be used.